News

 Eugen's grill tip: The right flame size for vegetables and meat on the gas grill Full throttle or rather on a low flame?
 Eugen can help you.
 For perfectly cooked vegetables, indirect grilling is best.
 This way, the outside doesn't get too brown too quickly while the inside is still raw.
 It's best to grill the vegetables on a griddle—this prevents food from falling through the grate into the flames.
 It's also a good idea to cut the vegetables into large slices or pieces rather than dicing them too finely.
 This works best at a temperature of 180 to 220 degrees Celsius (356 to 428 degrees Fahrenheit).
 You can easily set this directly on gas grills.
 With meat, you can grill indirectly or directly, depending on your taste.
 Pulled pork or spare ribs turn out best with indirect grilling – with the lid closed, over a low heat at 80 to 90 degrees Celsius.
 To sear steaks or hamburgers, turn the gas grill up to 250 to 300 degrees Celsius and place the meat on the grill, turning it frequently until browned.
 Then finish cooking at a lower temperature of around 180 to 220 degrees Celsius.
 Tip: On gas grills with two or more burners, one side can be used for direct grilling and the other for indirect grilling.

-Grilling healthily - and still delicious!
-Grilling isn't just fun, it can also be really healthy!
-Here are our top inspirations for healthy and delicious grilled food: Vegetarian and vegan Not new, but still a real hit: Why not swap sausage and steak for delicious vegetable skewers?
-The sky's the limit, and everyone can combine as they please: mushrooms, zucchini, eggplant, cherry tomatoes, onions, corn, peppers, pineapple... simply mix and match to your liking and enjoy.
-There's also a wide selection of vegan meat alternatives for the grill these days.
-Our tip: Still, keep an eye on the calories and check the ingredients.
-Or simply marinate your own tofu!
-Low-carb Vegetables and lean meat like chicken breast are a safe bet here.
-Just avoid the baguette.
-Instead, why not simply serve tzatziki and a crisp green salad as a side dish?
-Grilled cheese, feta, or goat cheese also taste fantastic grilled.
+Healthy grilling - and still delicious!
+Grilling is not only fun, it can also be really healthy!
+Here are our top inspirations for healthy and delicious food from the grill: Vegetarian and vegan Not new, but still an absolute hit: Why not swap sausages and steak for delicious vegetable skewers?
+There are no limits to your imagination here, and everyone can combine ingredients as they please: Mushrooms, zucchini, eggplant, cherry tomatoes, onions, corn, bell peppers, pineapple... simply combine and enjoy according to your taste.
+There is also a large selection of vegan meat alternatives for the grill now.
+Our tip: Still pay attention to the calories and check the ingredients.
+Or simply marinate tofu yourself!
+Low Carb With vegetables and lean meat like chicken breast, you're on the safe side here.
+The only thing you should avoid is baguette.
+Instead, why not simply have tzatziki and a crispy green salad as a side dish?
+Grilled cheese, feta, or goat cheese also taste fantastic from the grill.
 Also not to be neglected: fish.
-Grilled salmon fillet is not only delicious, but can also be marinated and prepared in a variety of ways.
+Grilled salmon fillet is not only delicious but can also be marinated in many ways and prepared in a variety of ways.
+Whether gas or electric grill – the right grilling technique contributes to healthy grilling and minimizes the formation of carcinogenic substances, such as polycyclic aromatic hydrocarbons (PAHs), which can arise during grilling.
 Gluten-free Fresh meat, fish, and vegetables are naturally gluten-free.
 If you have an intolerance, you should pay particular attention to the side dishes.
-Gluten-free bread and even pasta for a gluten-free pasta salad are now available.
-Good old baked potatoes are also an alternative to bread.
-Be careful with sauces and marinades: It's worth taking a close look at the ingredients list or, even better, preparing them yourself.
+Nowadays, there is gluten-free bread or even pasta for a gluten-free pasta salad.
+The good old baked potato is also an alternative to bread side dishes.
+Be careful with sauces and marinades: it's worth taking a close look at the ingredient list here or, even better, preparing them yourself.
+Additionally, you can use grilling skewers to gently cook different grilled foods and reduce fat formation in the grilled food.
 Low cholesterol Fatty meat or sausages are unfortunately taboo here.
-Instead of pork steak and bratwurst, opt for lean chicken or fish.
-Grilled vegetables also complement the low-cholesterol diet.
-While oil is permitted in marinades, it's best to use oils with a high concentration of unsaturated fatty acids, such as rapeseed oil.
-Sweets for my sweet Dessert doesn't always have to be a calorie bomb, either.
-Grilled pineapple or banana taste simply delicious!
-Add it to a fresh, low-fat quark dessert.
-If you'd like something a little more filling, try low-carb pancakes with almond flour from the grill.
-They may not be exactly low in calories, but they're almost entirely carbohydrate-free and taste simply heavenly!
-You can find even more inspiration for healthy and delicious grilled dishes in our online recipe collection .
-And if you're still missing the perfect grill, head straight to our online shop!
-More info
+Instead of pork steak and bratwurst, you should opt for lean chicken or fish.
+Vegetables also complement a low-cholesterol diet from the grill.
+Oil is allowed in marinades, but you should use oils with a high number of unsaturated fatty acids, such as rapeseed oil.
+Another important tip for healthy grilling: Use gas grills with Flamguard technology and high-performance burners.
+These ensure even heat, which prevents burning and reduces the formation of polycyclic aromatic hydrocarbons.
+Sweets for my sweet Dessert doesn't always have to be a calorie bomb either.
+Grilled pineapple or banana simply taste delicious!
+Add a fresh low-fat quark dessert.
+If you prefer something more filling, try Low Carb pancakes with almond flour from the grill.
+While not exactly low in calories, they are almost entirely carbohydrate-free and taste simply heavenly!
+You can find even more inspiration for healthy grilling and delicious grilled dishes online in our recipe collection.
+And if you're still missing the right grill, then head straight to our webshop!
+More Info

 Gas cylinders ABC: Half full or half empty – can I still use them?
 Now in spring, there's nothing better than enjoying the first rays of sunshine together with a delicious barbecue afternoon.
 Grill out, connect the gas bottle or gas cartridge...
 Wait, there was something?
 Exactly – there are a few things to keep in mind when it comes to gas containers to ensure your barbecue remains safe.
 Which gas tank do I have?
 There are two types of gas cylinder systems for gas grills: disposable and reusable.
 Disposable containers, called gas cartridges, often have a pierceable closure.
 Gas cylinders, on the other hand, can be recycled and reused.
 Disposal regulations vary from state to state; it's best to inquire locally. piercing cartridges Once opened, the cartridges should remain on the device until completely empty.
 Detaching them from the grill or gas stove and storing them for reuse is then impossible.
 Valve cartridges Gas cartridges with a valve are simpler and more practical.
 These so-called valve cartridges can be easily removed from the device, even if they are not completely empty.
 Ideal if you need to operate several devices with a single cartridge while on the go. gas bottle Reusable gas cylinders are specially designed for intensive use over extended periods.
 They can be stored separately from the appliance and then simply reconnected when needed again.
 For example, empty gas cylinders like the R904 and R907 models from Campingaz can be exchanged for full ones locally throughout Europe.
 Convenient: You only pay for the refill.
 Safety first Whether full or already opened, every time you connect a new gas cylinder, you should check the hose and regulator connections for leaks.
 Apply a soapy solution to the connectors and check for bubbles with the valve open.
 If bubbles appear, tighten again.
 If bubbles still appear, contact customer service.
 If you notice any damage to the gas cylinder or gas cartridge, you should also discontinue use.
 In addition, the hose should be checked regularly for porous or brittle damage.
 Replace it immediately if it is.
 After each grilling session, close the gas regulator on the grill and the gas cylinder valve.
 When the gas cylinder is completely empty, it can easily be replaced with a new one at your nearest gas dealer .
 The old gas cylinder will be reconditioned, refilled, and ready for the next use.
 Storage is also important.
 Gas cylinders should always be stored upright, never in direct sunlight, and never in the basement, as a potential leak could cause gas to collect unnoticed on the floor.
 A good option is a shaded gas cage or a locked outdoor shelter.
 By the way: It's easy to check whether gas is still in the cylinder: Just connect it to the grill as usual.
 If the flame gets smaller even though you keep turning it up, the gas is running low.
 Shaking gas cartridges also helps – the liquid contents make a noise.
 If you can't hear anything, the cartridge is empty.
 Well then, have fun grilling!